 No doubt you’ve guessed that the speaking program is the center of every Toastmasters meeting.
 After all, what’s Toastmasters without the talking?
 But members don’t just stand up and start yakking.
-They use the guidelines in the Competent Communication (CC) manual and the Advanced Communication Series (ACS) manuals to fully prepare their presentations.
+They use the guidelines in the Pathways Program to fully prepare their presentations.

 People join Toastmasters to improve their speaking and leadership skills, and these skills are improved with the help of evaluations.
-Members complete projects in the Competent Communication and Competent Leadership manuals and you may be asked to evaluate their work.
+Members complete projects in the Pathways Program and you may be asked to evaluate their work.
 At some point, everyone is asked to participate by providing an evaluation.
 You will provide both verbal and written evaluations for speakers using the guide in the manual.

 The invocation, a prayer or inspirational thought, is delivered by a designated club member at the beginning of the meeting, and is combined with the Pledge of Allegiance.

 Because Toastmasters is a worldwide organization that includes people from many different religious groups, a non-sectarian approach is preferred, and the speaker should be sensitive to the diversity of cultures and religions in the audience.